tasoslio/Computer-Graphics/README.md

 1st Part Assignment's Presentation(only in Greek) : [here](Part%201/hw1_2021.pdf)

 ### Part 2 - Transformations and Projections
 This part implements the proper functions in order to apply transformations and projections in an object.
-In the demo script presented examples of translations of a constant vector and rotation of a constant matrix.
+In the demo script presented examples of translations by a constant vector v and rotation by a constant matrix R.

 2nd Part Assignment's Presentation(only in Greek) : [here](Part%202/hw2_2021.pdf)